nuxeo/doc.nuxeo.com-content/src/admindoc/setup/authentication-users-and-groups/using-a-ldap-directory.md

     4. Define the default mapping:
         - since the *Administrator* user won't exists anymore, you should assign at least one user to be administrator using `<defaultAdministratorId>`,
         - you can also choose to make all users members of the default "members" group using `<defaultGroup>`.
-5. Set the correct server:
-    - `<ldapUrl>`
-    - `<bindDn>` and `<bindPassword>`
-6. Set the correct LDAP config:
-    - `<searchBaseDN>`
-    - `<searchClass>`
-    - `<fieldMapping>`
-7. If you want Nuxeo to be able to create users in the LDAP directory:

-    - make sure the user you use to access LDAP has write access,
-    - define the `<creationBaseDn>` and associated parameters.

-8. Define the default mapping:

-    - since the _Administrator_ user won't exists anymore, you should assign at least one user to be administrator using `<defaultAdministratorId>`,
-    - you can also choose to make all users members of the default "members" group using `<defaultGroup>`.

-9. Restart the Nuxeo server, and you should now be able to authenticate against LDAP.
+5. Restart the Nuxeo server, and you should now be able to authenticate against LDAP.

 {{#> callout type='note' }}